voxpupuli/beaker-vcloud/README.md

 Beaker library to use vcloud hypervisor

+# Legacy VMPooler Fallback

+In previous versions of this hypervisor, a shim was added to ease internal transition to a new hypervisor called vmpooler.
+This shim would automatically and silently promote hosts with `hypervisor: vcloud` to use the beaker-vmpooler hypervisor if certain conditions were met: the hosts file contained a `CONFIG[:pooling_api]` and not the otherwise required `:datacenter`.
+This fallback behavior is no longer supported; if applicable, you will see a warning message with upgrade instructions.

 # How to use this wizardry

 This is a gem that allows you to use hosts of vcloud hypervisor with [beaker](https://github.com/puppetlabs/beaker).
-One thing to note is that if you are using a `pooling api` in your hosts file, beaker-vcloud will automatically switch to [beaker-vmpooler](https://github.com/puppetlabs/beaker-vmpooler).

 ### Right Now? (beaker 3.x)